jesusvasquez333/smurf-pcie-docker/README.md

 The container can be in two different modes:
 - GUI mode: In this mode the PCIe GUI is open,
 - Configuration mode: In this mode, a configuration file is loaded into the PCIe's FPGA, without starting any GUI.
-The configuration file can be one of the 2 defaults included in the `smurf-pcie` repository, or it can be a custom one present in your host.
+The configuration file can be one of the 2 defaults included in the `smurf-pcie` repository.

 If you want to open the GUI, the you need go some extra steps in order to be able to forward X from the container to the host; and these steps are different depending if you are running the container locally in the host, or via an ssh connection.